Helping to turn the page during the virus

 and “The Giver of Stars” by Jojo Moyes.

-The other titles on the list are current popular titles, whether in print or digital version.”

 Truslow also suggests “Dutch Girl: Audrey Hepburn and World War II” by Robert Matzen, in part because it is now available as a bonus borrow on Hoopla right now.
-A Zoom discussion for the book is planned for a later time.
 A bonus borrow means it does not count against the allotted eight downloads per month.

 The top 10 movie titles downloaded from the Kanopy platform since March 1 were: